Galaxy S20 Ultra's camera bump is fugly and nobody can tell me otherwise

-Samsung held its Unpacked event today, announcing a bunch of new premium phones and a pair of wireless earbuds.
-And while its foldable Galaxy Z Flip is grabbing a lot of headlines, more attention should be paid to Samsung's Galaxy S20 Ultra.
+Samsung held its Unpacked event on Tuesday, announcing a bunch of new premium phones and a pair of wireless earbuds.
+And while its foldable Galaxy Z Flip grabbed a lot of headlines, more attention should be paid to Samsung's Galaxy S20 Ultra.
 Not because it's the highest-end Galaxy S20 phone or because it costs a whopping $1,400 (well, maybe for that).
 Rather, people should be talking about the S20 Ultra because it has the chonkiest and ugliest camera bump ever in the history of mankind.

 Look at it.